Cloud Computing Connection Profiles

 Before you can define a job, you must create a connection profile in the Configuration domain.
 A connection profile contains authorization credentials—such as the username, password, and other plug-in-specific parameters—and enables you to connect to the application server with only the connection profile name.
 To create a connection profile, see Creating a Centralized Connection Profile.

-The following table describes the GCP Virtual Machine connection profile parameters.
+The following table describes the GCP VM connection profile parameters.

 Parameter |